igamehorizon/igame_main/NPC Training/README.md

    - `OnActionReceived(ActionBuffers actions)`: Converts brain outputs into movement forces and assigns rewards via `SetReward()` or `AddReward()`.

 4. **Add Component: `Decision Requester`**
-   - Attach a `Decision Requester` component to your Agent GameObject [cite: 1].
-Without this, your agent will not request actions from the brain and will remain frozen during Play mode [cite: 1].
+   - Attach a `Decision Requester` component to your Agent GameObject  .
+Without this, your agent will not request actions from the brain and will remain frozen during Play mode  .

 ---